nxrvl/mpanin.me/src/contents/20221215-4-types-of-CTO.md

 # 4 types of CTO

+write an article where described 4 types of cto:

 1. A developer with CTO title
 2. Team lead with title CTO
 3. A good manager who just implemeting thing envisioned by the others